Disclosure: Top10VPN is editorially independent. We may earn commissions if you buy a VPN through links on our site.

 If you don’t have a VPN-compatible router you can set up a virtual router or mobile hotspot using a desktop computer.

-A virtual router sounds fancy, but essentially it’s just a device on your network that can share your internet (and VPN) connection with other devices.
+Essentially, a virtual router is just a device on your network that can share your internet (and VPN) connection with other devices.

 Unfortunately you can’t share a VPN connection from your phone.